MEDomics-UdeS/MEDomics-UdeS-website/content/en/about/mission.md

   <li> (ii) data are always kept within the boundaries of each healthcare facility, thus avoiding data transfer.</li>
 </ul>

-The figures below provide an overview of the main research framework of the MEDomics UdeS lab.
+The figures below provide an overview of the main research framework of the MEDomicsLab.
 </div>

 <p align="center">